hcampbellsills/ProgrammingAssignment4/CodeBook.md

 ## Cleaning the data

-### Merged Data
-The function merge.datasets scans a folder with files and creates an output folder that mimics the original data folder, but without any reference to the train and test sets.

 ### Summary
 A table of 180 observations (30 subjects x 6 activities each) and 68 measurements are sumarised:
 * Column 1: subject.
 * Column 2: activity.
 * Columns 3-68: the mean of the observations for each group (subject x activity).

-## Writing the Data to Files
+## Writing the Merged Data to Files
 The following files are generated:
 * output/Inertial Signals/*.txt: one merged file for the train and test sets for each of the files contained in the *Inertial Signals* folder.
 * output/X.txt: one merged file for the X_train.txt and X_test.txt files.
 * output/subject.txt: one merged file for the subject_train.txt and subject_test.txt files.
 * output/y.txt: one merged files for the y_train.txt and y_test.txt files.
-* output/summarised_data.csv: a csv file using the ";" field separator and containing the means for each group of observations (subject x activity).
+* output/summarised_data.txt: a table using the " " field separator and containing the means for each group of observations (subject x activity).
 The file is structured as follows:
     * Column 1: subject.
     * Column 2: activity.
     * Columns 3-n: the mean of the observations for each group (subject x activity).